Qiskit/qiskit/docs/how_to/use_estimator.rst

     obs = SparsePauliOp(["II", "XX", "YY", "ZZ"], [1, 1, -1, 1])

-Initialize quantum circuits
+Initialize the quantum circuit
 ===========================

-Then you need to create the :class:`~qiskit.circuit.QuantumCircuit` for which you want to obtain the expected value.
+Next you need to create the :class:`~qiskit.circuit.QuantumCircuit` for which you want to obtain the expected value.
 For more details about this part check out :doc:`this guide <create_a_quantum_circuit>`.

 .. plot::